Laurie Scott (politician)

-Laurie J. Scott MPP (born 1962) is a Canadian politician who served as Ontario Minister of Infrastructure from 2019 to 2021 and Minister of Labour from 2018 to 2019 in the Doug Ford cabinet.
+Laurie J. Scott MPP (born 1962) is a Canadian politician who served as minister of Infrastructure from 2019 to 2021 and minister of Labour from 2018 to 2019 in the Doug Ford cabinet.
 She is a Progressive Conservative member of the Legislative Assembly of Ontario representing the riding of Haliburton—Kawartha Lakes—Brock since 2018.

 Background

 Scott was born and raised in the village of Kinmount, Ontario, now part of the city of Kawartha Lakes.
 Her father, the late Bill Scott, was a federal Progressive Conservative MP from 1965 to 1993.
 She attended Loyalist College in Belleville where she obtained a degree in nursing.
 She worked as a Registered Nurse at the Ross Memorial Hospital and the Toronto General Hospital.